Skip to content

 Search Semantics

-GET /api/v1/searches lists active native search sessions without expanding their result rows.
-GET /api/v1/searches/{searchId} returns the current native visible result snapshot for one search.
-RC 0.7.3 intentionally does not expose search result paging; search routes do not accept limit or offset, and the strict route table rejects unknown query parameters.
-Controllers should poll the search resource and treat results as a bounded native snapshot governed by eMule's existing search-result retention and visibility behavior.
+GET /api/v1/searches lists active native search sessions without expanding their result rows and accepts no query parameters.
+GET /api/v1/searches/{searchId} returns the current native visible result snapshot for one search as a paged resource: the result rows are in items (renamed from the pre-RC2 results), alongside the shared total/offset/limit fields.
+It accepts offset/limit to bound the returned rows, plus includeEvidence (default true) and exactTotal (default true) to shape the payload; the strict route table rejects any other query parameter.
+Controllers should poll the search resource and treat items as a bounded native snapshot governed by eMule's existing search-result retention and visibility behavior.
 Each native result also carries the resolved search method and selected search type when the result is returned through a search resource.
 SearchResult.fileType is the raw native file-type tag reported for that row; SearchResult.fileType remains row metadata and is not constrained to or remapped through the search-filter token enum.

 Search results expose grouped SearchResult.evidence instead of a single risk score.
 Controllers must treat this as explanatory evidence, not a safety guarantee: